Mathematics: Student Experiences

 2020

-Compared to their lower-performing peers, higher-performing 9-year-old students more likely to report having a computer at home to use
+Compared to their higher-performing peers, lower-performing 9-year-old students less likely to have a computer to use at home

 Whether students have a computer at home to useStudents below 25th percentileStudents at or above 75th percentile